8tentaculos/rasti/README.md

 # <a href="http://rasti.js.org"><img src="docs/logo.svg" height="80" alt="Rasti" aria-label="rasti.js.org" /></a>

-Rasti is a minimalistic and ultra-lightweight JavaScript library for building user interfaces.
+Rasti is a minimalistic JavaScript library for building user interfaces.
 It is designed to simplify the creation of complex dynamic applications by providing a declarative API for building reusable and composable UI components.
 Rasti is based on web standards, has a small footprint, and can be used directly in the browser without requiring any boilerplate or configuration.